-By now you know that around here we love doing lots of cardboard tube crafts!
-This week the preschooler and I decided to turn a couple into an easy bunny craft!
+We love cardboard tube crafts.
+This week the preschooler and I decided to turn a couple into an easy cardboard tube bunny craft.

 This is one of those crafts where the preschooler definitely had his own ideas!

 I decided I wanted a white rabbit, so I coated the tube with glue and wrapped white construction paper around it.
 Then I drew on a face, added a cotton ball tail, and used pink paper, with a bit of ripped up cotton ball glued on, for ears.

 I added one of the pipe cleaner carrots from our Easter Sensory Bin, and he was done!

 The preschooler had a different bunny in mind.

 First, he likes the color brown, so we kept the tube just as it was.
 He used a marker to draw on a face, and drew lots and lots of carrots for his bunny to eat.

 I helped him cut out brown ears, but he didn’t want to rip up the cotton ball to add to the ears like trim.

 Nope.
 He had a different idea all together.
 (I love how little one’s minds work!)